Controlled Training Data Generation with Diffusion Models: Experiments

-\textbf{Training details.} For both datasets, we perform adversarial optimization with constant learning rate of \texttt{1e-3} using Adam~\cite{kingma_adam_2017}.
-We use the DDIM~\cite{song_denoising_2020} scheduler.
-See \cref{tab:adv-opt-parameters} for a summary of the experimental parameters.
-The adversarial loss $\mathcal{L}_{\mathrm{adv}}$ from \cref{eq:adversarial-opt} is defined as the negative cross-entropy loss for Waterbirds.
-As mentioned in \cref{sec:alignment-collapse}, we optimize the entropy loss for iWildCam.
-More precisely, this loss is equal to the cross entropy loss where the target label $y$ is replaced by the soft label $\Tilde{y} = \{\frac{1}{|\mathcal{Y}|}, \dots, \frac{1}{|\mathcal{Y}|}\}$, the uniform distribution over all classes.
-This loss explicitly encourages generations that either (1) do not contain new animals (2) contain new animals that are not accounted for in the label space $\mathcal Y$.
-For more details, see the \supmat.
+\textbf{Training details.} For supervised training, we follow \citet{dunlap2023diversify} and use the ResNet50 model for $f$.
+In~\cref{sec:analysis}, we also explore how adversarial prompts change with the model by using ViT~\citep{dosovitskiy2020image}.
+For prompt optimization, we use Adam~\citep{kingma_adam_2017} with \texttt{1e-3} learning rate.
+For efficiency, we use five denoising steps during optimization and 15 for the final generations, both using the DDIM~\citep{song2020denoising} scheduler.
+As $\L_\t{adv}$, we use prediction's entropy for iWildCam to avoid alignment collapse between $\xsample$ and $y$ as discussed in \cref{sec:alignment-collapse}, and negative cross-entropy for Waterbirds where we did not observe collapse.
+Please see \cref{app:classification} for more details on the experimental setup.

-\textbf{Waterbirds results.} \cref{fig:wb-results}\figleft~shows the performance of each method, and \cref{fig:wb-results}\figright~demonstrates the corresponding generated examples for each method.
-First, we find that while \aplong~works on par with the Agnostic Prompts in a low-data regime, it performs worse with more generated data.
-Looking at the corresponding generations, we see that, while being adversarial, these images are different from the target distribution, which can explain the inferior performance on this particular target distribution.
-Second, using text prompts informed of the target leads to a consistent improvement over the Agnostic Prompts, and the corresponding images look more similar to the real images from the target distribution.
-Finally, \gaplong~combining both feedback mechanisms results in more data-efficient generations outperforming all other methods in the low-data regime.
-Looking at the corresponding generations, we can see that \gap~tends to generate only useful combinations, i.e., waterbirds on land and landbirds on water that are missing in the training dataset.
-This can explain its higher sample efficiency.
+\textbf{Waterbirds results.} \cref{fig:wb-results}~\figleft~shows the performance of each method, and \cref{fig:wb-results}~\figright~demonstrates the corresponding generated examples for each method.
+First, we find that while the performance of \aplong~is on par with Agnostic Prompts in a low-data regime, it performs worse with more generated data.
+Looking at the corresponding generated images, we find that while being adversarial, they appear different from images from the target distribution, which can explain the inferior performance in this particular case.
+Second, using \gplong{} informed of the target distribution leads to a consistent improvement over Agnostic Prompts, and the corresponding images look more similar to the real images from the target distribution.
+Finally, combining both feedback mechanisms in \gaplong{} results in more data-efficient generations, outperforming all other methods in the low-data regime.
+Looking at the corresponding generations, we find that \gap~tends to generate only combinations of the bird type and background that are missing in the training dataset, i.e., waterbirds on land and landbirds on water, which can explain its higher sample efficiency.